lassade/toctoc/README.md

 For bson the start buffer must be aligned with `4` and thats it all the necessary padding;

+### Similar crates

+- `nanoserde` or `makepad-tinyserde`, limited to a few formats, most of the work is done by derives witch is great for the binary format, but also implement a custom `Deserialize` by hand is a no go (for complex types) and error prone;

+- `miniserde` The stack free feature makes the implemention much more hard that it needs to be, `knocknoc` achives the same result by dynamically increasing the stack, whenever needed;

 Miniserde (original)
 =========